dalmamad/i3-auto-layout/README.md

 ## Why

-there are some other auto layout for i3. but some of them loos functionality when you move a window. this one will split window base on window size. if widnow is wide it will split vartically otherwise split horizontally.
+there are some other auto layout for i3. but some of them loose functionality when you move a window. this one will split window base on window size. if widnow is wide it will split vartically otherwise split horizontally.

 ## Usage